dmschaffe/vex-v5-brain-screen-practice/README.md

 # vex-v5-brain-screen-shapes
-Program to practice drawing shapes on the VEX V5 Screen
+Program to practice drawing shapes and text on the VEX V5 Screen.